animate-object/custom-lambda-runtimes/README.md

 ~
 Now it looks like we're going to package this up and deploy it.
 I'm going to modify my bootstrap.sh script to create the function if it doesn't exist.
 I think I'd also like it to _update_ the function if it does exist, so I can play with the code.

+~
+Okay, I worked through a couple issues on start up -- one, it looks like if you're not using layers, lambda looks for an executable called boostrap in /var/task or /opt that it invokes on startup.
+So I renamed `src/runtime` to `src/boostrap`.
+This is what the guide suggested initially, but now the significance of the naming is clear.

+To alleviate confusion, I renamed my infrastructure management script from `bootstrap.sh` to `manage.sh`.
+I also updated it to accept commands to create, update, and delete the function, so you can test this code and remove it easily.

+Everything seems to be working, we have a custom bash runtime that calls a simple 'echoing' handler.

+The next step in the tutorial is to upgrade this to use layers.